zenvia/zenvia-sdk-node/README.md

 // ES6 or Typescript
 import * as zenvia from '@zenvia/sdk';

-// Initialize
-const client = new zenvia.Client('YOUR_API_TOKEN');
+// Initialization with your API token (x-api-token) const client = new zenvia.Client('YOUR_API_TOKEN');

-// Getting the channel
+// Choosing the channel
 const whatsapp = client.getChannel('whatsapp');

-// Creating the text content
+// Creating a text content
 const content = new TextContent('some text message here');

 // ES6